tim-taylor/evobee/doc/markdown/evobee-install.md

 To compile evobee from source, you will need the following libraries  (including header files) installed on your system:

 - Boost libraries (http://www.boost.org/)
-	* specifically the program_options library
+	* specifically the `program_options` library
 	* version 1.32.0 or higher
-	* on Ubuntu systems, installing the libboost-all-dev package should give you everything you need.
+	* on Ubuntu systems, installing the `libboost-all-dev` package should give you everything you need.
-	* sudo apt-get install libboost-all-dev

 - SDL 2.0 (https://www.libsdl.org/)
+	* hsjdhsk

 ## To build EvoBee